top of page

 possibility for the future of work.

-Cliff Turner is an Entrepreneur Ecosystem Strategist at ATB Financial, dedicated to supporting entrepreneurs throughout Alberta.
+Cliff is an Entrepreneur Ecosystem Strategist at ATB Financial, dedicated to supporting entrepreneurs throughout Alberta.
 His passion lies in helping entrepreneurs navigate the challenges and changes they encounter throughout all stages of their business journey.

 Cliff has been a part of the small business ecosystem since 2005.
 As an Entrepreneur Ecosystem Strategist for ATB Financial, Cliff functions as a thinking partner, guide and connection to resources for small businesses.